njeffers/wpseo-woocommerce/README.md

 ### 13.5: August 18, 2020
 Enhancements:

-* Adds ‘WebPage’ as schema #webpage type to Product pages and Checkout pages.
+* Adds ‘WebPage’ as schema `@type` to Product pages and Checkout pages.
+This results in a `@type` array with at least 'WebPage' and 'ItemPage', or 'WebPage' and 'CheckoutPage'.

 Other: